sfu-compbio/citup/README.txt

 	CplexApplication.exe
 	generatingInput.exe

-In addition to these binaries, there should also be scripts named "citup_iter.py", "clustering.py", "pickBestTree.py" and "runCITUP.sh" in this directory.
+In addition to these binaries, there should also be scripts named "citup_iter.py", "citup.py", "clustering.py", "pickBestTree.py" and "runCITUP.sh" in this directory.

+If you wish to run citup.py or citup_iter.py, you will need to install the lib/pypeliner submodule.
+This can be done in two ways.

+Either add `lib/pypeliner` to your python path (assuming you are in the citup directory):

+    export PYTHONPATH=`pwd`/lib/pypeliner

+Or install pypeliner to your local site-packages:

+	cd lib/pypeliner
+	python setup.py install

 -- 3. INPUT PREPARATION --